Porsche certified pre-owned warranty

 If you do end up purchasing a Porsche Approved vehicle, here are three quick tips for maximizing your benefits:

-Do you need an extended warranty for your Porsche?
+Do I need an extended warranty for my Porsche?

+While you don’t need extended warranty coverage for your Porsche, it could come in handy.
 In our full breakdown of Porsche extended warranties (aka Porsche Vehicle Service Plans), we determined that, although robust, these plans were probably too expensive to consider.
-Our quotes for various models averaged about $2,500 per year of coverage, which is double the expected cost of ownership.
+Our quotes for various models averaged about $2,500 per year, which is double the expected cost of ownership.

 That said, we did get a decent rate on a “CPO+1” warranty, which adds one more year to your two-year/unlimited-mile Porsche Approved warranty.
 Porsche quoted us $2,100 for a plan on a CPO Macan S, which might be worth considering for added peace of mind.

 There’s also a bevy of third-party companies to consider, although not all of them offer plans for Porsche given the high cost of repairs.
-Still, you probably want to try getting some quotes from our top-rated third-party warranty companies to make sure you’re getting a good deal.
+Still, you probably want to try getting some quotes from other warranty companies to make sure you’re getting a good deal.

 Article sources